deadrime/redis-events-queue/README.md

 # Redis events queue client
-Simple client for handling Redis streams.
+Simple client for listen and publish events, based on redis streams.
-This client allow you to subscribe and handle events.

 # Event format
 Event format is `['payload', '{ "some": "JSON" }']` (`XADD mystream * payload '{ "some": "JSON" }'`)